kittykatattack/tileUtilities/README.md

 [addIsoProperties](#addIsoPorperties): Adds isometric properties to any sprite to automatically convert between Cartesian and isometric coordinates.<br>
 [makeIsoTiledWorld](#makeisotiledworld): Creates an isometric world from a Tiled Editor JSON data file.
 The isometric verision of `makeTiledWorld.<br>
 [shortestPath](#shortestPath): An A-Star algorithm that finds the shortest path between two points in a map array.<br>
+[tileBasedLineOfSight](#tileBasedLineOfSight): Find out whether two sprites are visible to each other inside a tile-based maze environment.<br>

 <a id="settingup"></a>
 Setting up